 When Honey-sempai swung in from a vine and kicked a fully armed, armored, and dojo-trained private soldier in the face.
 Complete with Tarzan yell.

 Kyoya has a couple of such moments, but the greatest one is in the final episode when it's revealed that he not only bought out his father's company but after doing so, he gave it back to him because he'd found something more important in life.
 Simply glorious.
+This is even more cathartic after he had slapped Kyouya for allegedly "wasting his time" at the Host Club at Parent's Day at the school.

 In the manga, while the second-year students (minus Tamaki) take a class field trip to France, Kyoya spends the entire time searching for Tamaki's mother so that her son would know how she was doing.
 Kudos to you, Shadow King.